xshyamx/restclient-mode/README.md

 - `C-c C-u`: copy query under the cursor as a curl command
 - `C-c C-g`: start a [helm](https://emacs-helm.github.io/helm/) session with sources for variables and requests (if helm is available, of course)
 - `C-c n n`: narrow to region of current request (including headers)
-- `TAB`: hide/show current request body, only if
+- `TAB`: hide/show current request body, only if cursor is on the line with the method of the request
-- `C-c C-a`: show all collapsed regions
+- `C-c C-a`: alternate keybinding for the hide/show functionality
 - `C-c C-i`: show information on restclient variables at point
 - `C-c C-e`: prompt for environment from which to load variable definitions
 - `C-c M-e`: reload the currently active environment

-The last two functions are implemented as `restclient-outline-mode` minor mode, which is activated by default via hook for major mode.
+Hide/show request body is implemented as `restclient-outline-mode` minor mode, which is activated by default via hook for major mode.
 Remove this hook using `(remove-hook 'restclient-mode-hook 'restclient-outline-mode)` if you don't wish to have this behaviour, or it clashes with any other binding for `TAB` like autocomplete.

 Query file example: